BayernLB sues Ecclestone for damages over Formula One sale

 Ecclestone, who is travelling in Russia at the moment, was not immediately available for comment.

-BayernLB had originally demanded up to $400 million from Ecclestone alone, according to financial sources.
+BayernLB had originally demanded up to $400 million (256 million pounds) from Ecclestone alone, according to financial sources.

 But during a court case against him over allegations he paid a $44 million bribe to a former BayernLB board member to facilitate the sale of the bank's Formula One stake, the public prosecutor and several witnesses said the bank had fetched a good price.